snyoz/sass.vs.less/Documentation.md

 </pre>

 <p><strong>SCOPING NOTE:</strong></p>
-<p>SASS is using the var scoping of ruby.
-Less is using JavaScript Scoping.
+<p>Atm SASS is using the global scoping only.
+Less is designed of scoping by default and uses global and loacal variables.
 In future updates of SASS you will be able to change the scoping with special declarations.</p>

 <strong>EXAMPLE:</strong>
 <pre>